so-andrew/navi/README.md

 - Displaying server/user information
 - Managing roles for members in order to access private channels
-- League of legends rank lookup and daily leaderboard
+- League of Legends rank lookup and daily leaderboard
 - Twitch-style predictions with points betting
 - Bulk delete messages in a channel